 The cardiac care program has made great strides over the past several years to develop a comprehensive regional cardiology program in Niagara.

-When the state-of-the-art Heart Investigation Unit (HIU) opened at our St. Catharines Site in March 2013, it introduced much-needed diagnostic cardiac catheterization services and interventional care to Niagara for the first time.
-Patients had to travel outside Niagara for such services in the past.
+The state-of-the-art Heart Investigation Unit (HIU) at our St. Catharines Site brings diagnostic cardiac catheterization services and interventional care to Niagara.
+Previously, patients had to travel outside Niagara for such services.

-In April 2014, our HIU team started performing percutaneous coronary interventions (PCI) for the first time in Niagara.
+Our HIU team also performs percutaneous coronary interventions (PCI), another service patients previously had to travel outside of Niagara for.
 This non-surgical procedure uses a catheter to insert a small tube-like structure called a stent in blood vessels in the heart that have been narrowed by plaque buildup — a condition known as atherosclerosis.
-The HIU team expects to carry out this procedure for more than 550 patients in 2016/2017.